 Cape Town has an abundance of locally inspired, creative shopping options.
 The city has a strong movement of young designers, stylist artisans and craftspeople, and in many cases, they have their own shops or studios.

-For a more normalised mall experience, the Victoria and Alfred Waterfront is a popular destination, housing South Africa's favourite stores as well as a range of high-end international brands.
-Other popular shopping destinations include Cavendish Square in the Southern Suburbs, as well as Canal Walk and Tyger Valley in the Northern Suburbs.
+For a more normalised mall experience, the Victoria and Alfred (V&A) Waterfront is a popular destination.
+It houses South Africa's favourite stores and a range of high-end international brands.
+Other popular shopping destinations include Cavendish Square in the Southern Suburbs and Canal Walk and Tyger Valley in the Northern Suburbs.

 Outdoor activities and sport in Cape Town

-With all the natural beauty that surrounds the city, expats are spoilt for choice when it comes to outdoor activities.
-Table Mountain is at the centre of ecotourism in the city, offering residents hiking trails, mountain biking and several nature reserves.
-For an incredible view of Cape Town, take a ride on the Table Mountain cable car.
+With all the natural beauty surrounding the city, expats are spoilt for choice when it comes to outdoor activities.
+Table Mountain is at the centre of ecotourism in the city, offering residents hiking trails, mountain biking, and several nature reserves.
+Take a ride on the Table Mountain cable car for an incredible view of Cape Town.

-Cape Town's beaches are also not to be missed, and there are plenty to choose from.
-Recommended beaches include Camps Bay and Llandudno just north of the city centre as well as various beaches in the Southern Peninsula, such as Boulder's Beach, where visitors can swim among the area's freely roaming African penguins.
+Cape Town's beaches are also not to be missed, with plenty to choose from.
+Recommended beaches include Camps Bay and Llandudno just north of the city centre, as well as various beaches in the Southern Peninsula, such as Boulder's Beach, where visitors can swim among the area's freely roaming African penguins.

-There is also more than enough sport in Cape Town to keep fans happy.
-The Cape Town Stadium, originally built for the 2010 FIFA World Cup, often hosts local and international football (locally known as soccer) and rugby matches.
+Cape Town also has more than enough sports to keep fans happy.
+The DHL Stadium, originally built for the 2010 FIFA World Cup, often hosts local and international football (locally known as soccer) and rugby matches.
 The Newlands Stadium in the Southern Suburbs is the venue of choice for cricket matches in the city.

-Fitness fanatics will find plenty of opportunity to partake in the city's many marathons, not to mention the famous Cape Town Cycle Tour.
+Fitness fanatics will find plenty of opportunities to partake in the city's many marathons, not to mention the famous Cape Town Cycle Tour.

 Nightlife in Cape Town